Osa-class missile boat: Combat service

 These missile boats saw action during the War of Attrition, Yom Kippur War, and Indo-Pakistani War of 1971.

-The Israeli Saar missile-boats sank a Syrian Osa class missile-boat during the Battle of Latakia and three Egyptian Osa class missile-boats in the Battle of Baltim.
+The Israeli Saar missile-boats sank a Syrian Osa class missile-boat during the Battle of Latakia in 1973 and three Egyptian Osa class missile-boats in the Battle of Baltim.
 No Israeli ships were damaged in these battles.

-In contrast, the Indian Navy Osa missile-boats were very successful against the Pakistani Navy in Operation Trident, with a total of five ships sunk, two damaged beyond repair, an oil facility destroyed and Karachi Port held under blockade for no losses.
+In contrast, the Indian Navy Osa missile-boats were very successful in 1971 against the Pakistani Navy in Operation Trident, with a total of five ships sunk, two damaged beyond repair, an oil facility destroyed and Karachi Port held under blockade for no losses.
+During Operation Python, Indian Missile boats also struck the key port facilities at Karachi.

-Osas were also used in the Iran–Iraq War, with few losses, especially in a single battle in 1980 when several were destroyed by F-4s with AGM-65s.
+Osas were also used in the Iran–Iraq War, with a few losses, especially in a single battle in 1980 when several were destroyed by F-4s with AGM-65s.
 This battle occurred on 29 November 1980 and the Iraqi Navy incurred some damage.
-Iraq has lost only five missile boats during the eight years of war.
+Iraq lost only five missile boats during the eight years of war.
+During the Gulf War, most of the Iraqi Navy was sunk or disabled by Coalition airstrikes, while one Osa-class boat managed to escape to Iran.
+According to Sharpe, the remaining Osas in Iraqi service were decommissioned by February 1991.

-Syrian Osa II's have been used in the Syrian Civil War.
-Osa IIs were filmed firing their deck guns into the city of Latakia.
+Syrian Osa 2's were used in the Syrian Civil War.
+Osa 2s were filmed firing their deck guns into the city of Latakia.
+On December 10, 2024, several were sunk by the Israeli Air Force during the destruction of the Syrian Navy.

 The shortcomings that the export Osas had were mainly the low efficiency of their missiles against small and ECM-equipped targets, as seen in the Battle of Latakia.
 In this conflict, Osas and Komars fired first, thanks to the longer range of missiles and favourable radar propagation conditions, but missed the targets due to jamming, and were not capable of escaping due to some engine malfunctions.
 The lack of medium caliber gun hampered defence against gunboats, even though the USSR had 37, 45 and 57 mm guns capable of being fitted in place of one 30 mm gun, as happened in some other vessels, such as the Poti ASW corvettes.
 Effective anti-missile systems were never equipped even though there was no significant size or weight difference between the AK-230 and the AK-630 CIWS.

-The successor was the Project 1241 Tarantul class corvette, with twice the displacement and a higher cost, but still initially armed with only four P-15s.
+The successor project was the Project 1241 Tarantul class corvette, with twice the displacement and a higher cost, but still initially armed with only four P-15s.
 They finally had a better electronic suite and a 76 mm gun with high rate of fire, along with newer P-270 Moskit and Kh-35 supersonic missiles, AK-630 CIWS, and 'Bass Tilt' radars.
 Fewer were built however, and so the Osas, after replacing the old Komars, remained widely in service up to the turn of the 21st century.